Thompson-Neely Grist Mill

 Although much of the structure itself remained intact, trees and debris clogged the waterways, the water wheel was damaged, and the grinding stones fell into disrepair after the mill was closed.

 Restoration work began in late 2016.
-Park volunteers worked for months to fill the mill raise without having to clear out the entire dam.
+Park volunteers worked for months to fill the mill race without having to clear out the entire dam.
 In 2017, the old water wheel was removed and pieces salvaged for public display.
 Millwright Ben Hassett installed a new wheel in July 2017.

 After two decades shuttered to the public, the Thompson-Neely Grist Mill’s doors will reopen on March 17, 2018.
 More in-depth programming will also be offered in the coming months, including live demonstrations of the milling process, field trips for area students and a special program for children during the park’s annual Sheep-to-Shawl Day.

 Restoration of the mill was made possible by the financial support from Visit Bucks County.